 ✅ Create best practices for teams to over-document intended doses and double-check technology with manual calculations every time.

-✅ Leverage technology (like Instinct) that provides safety decision support features such as calculators, overdose warnings, last dose indicators, and teaching modes to supercharge your care.
+✅ Leverage technology (like Instinct) to provide decision support features such as calculators, references, overdose warnings, last dose indicators, and teaching modes to supercharge your care.